eraofchaos/eraofchaos.github.io/Items/art_46.md

 ---
-title: "Item -  Amulet of the Undertaker"
+title: "Item - Artifacts -  Amulet of the Undertaker"
 permalink: /Items/art_46/
 excerpt: " Amulet of the Undertaker"
 last_modified_at: 2020-12-11